jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-3.md

-+++
+---
-title=  "Corruption of Morality by this disposition to admire the rich and despise the poor" heading=  "Chapter 3 of The Theory of Moral Sentiments Part 1 Section 3" description=  "The similarity between the respect for greatness and respect for virtue corrupts morality." date=  2015-09-09 image=  "https= //sorasystem.sirv.com/photos/protests3.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-1/section-2/chapter-5" linkbtext=  "Chapter 5" linkf=  "/research/smith/theory-moral-sentiments/part-1/section-3/chapter-2" linkftext=  "Chapter 2"
+title: "Corruption of Morality by our admiration of the rich and despise of the poor"
+heading: "Chapter 2 Part 1 of The Theory of Moral Sentiments Simplified"
+description: "The similarity between the respect for greatness and respect for virtue corrupts morality"
-+++
+date: 2022-01-27
+author: "Adam Smith"
+image: "/covers/tms.jpg"
+linkb:  "/research/smith/theory-moral-sentiments/part-1/section-3/chapter-2"
+linkbtext:  "Chapter 2"
+linkf:  "/research/smith/theory-moral-sentiments/part-2"
+linkftext:  "Part 2"
+icon: /icons/smith.png
+---

 The similarity between the respect for greatness and respect for virtue corrupts morality.

-28 We have a disposition to=
+{{< s v="28" >}} We are disposed to:
 - admire, and almost to worship, the rich and the powerful, and
 - neglect or despise persons of poor and mean condition.